 In order to achieve this effect, you can shoot on Aperture Priority mode and use a wider aperture or F-stop (eg. 1.8, 2.8 or 4.0) or a longer lens like 70mm and above.

 Longer lenses automatically have a shallower depth of field.
 Most new DSLR’s come with a DOF Preview which can help a lot giving you a preview through the lens of the desired effect.

 For those of you using a point and shoot you’ll get your best results if you zoom in all the way, focus on something close, and have a background that is much further away.

 So when would you use a large Depth of Field?

-In summary the 3 things that control depth if field are Aperture setting, focal length and distance from your subject.
+In summary, the 3 things that control depth of field are Aperture setting, focal length, and distance from your subject.
 By manipulating each of these in different ways you can achieve different results.
 My advice is to experiment.
 Grab your camera and think about what you want the shot to look like and then apply the rules above to achieve it.